-However, to do this, the location service may share your location results with “Trusted Partners”.
-I’m firmly in the off camp, but there are countless other apps and websites doing this otherwise, so it is up to you.
+However, to do this, the location service may share your location results with “Trusted Partners.”
+I’m firmly in the off camp, but countless other apps and websites are doing this otherwise, so it is up to you.

 This is another handy extension to the location service.
 Enter your default location here, and Windows 10 will provide these criteria when requested by apps or other services.
-It saves constantly having to turn location services off, or updating your details when you move around, and ensures only one set of data is being broadcast.
+It saves constantly having to turn location services off, or updating your details when you move around, and ensures the broadcast of only one set of data.

 If the location service is turned on, this option will maintain a short history of your recently visited places.
 During the limited period—“24 hours in Windows 10”—other apps installed on your system may be able to access this history.
-Those with access will be labelled Uses location history on your location settings page.
+Those with access will be labeled Uses location history on your location settings page.